 Over an hour was required to extinguish the flames.
 The test of the flame-reducing fuel additive was a complete failure.
 Test engineers estimated that 25% of the occupants might have survived the crash, however, it was “highly speculative” that any could have escaped from the burning, smoke-filled passenger compartment.

-Fitzhugh Lee Fulton, Jr., was born at Blakely, Georgia, 6 June 1925, the first of two sons of Fitzhugh Lee Fulton, a livestock salesman, and Manila Fulton.
-He was educated at Alabama Polytechnic Institute (now known as Auburn University) and the University of Oklahoma.
+Fitzhugh Lee Fulton, Jr., was born at Blakely, Georgia, 6 June 1925, the first of two sons of Fitzhugh Lee Fulton, a merchant seaman, and Manila Fulton.
+He attended Columbus High School, Columbus Georgia, graduating in 1942.
+He entered College at Alabama Polytechnic Institute (now known as Auburn University) and the University of Oklahoma.
 He was awarded a bachelor of arts degree from Golden Gate University, San Francisco, California.

 Fulton entered the U.S. Army Air Corps in 1943, and was trained as a pilot.
 He married Miss Erma I. Beck at Tucson, Arizona, 16 December 1945.
 They would have three children.